-stylisticians linguists have tried Α few and to compensate for this fallacy in the development of stylistic discipline.
-R. Carter (1986) in his "A Question Interpretation: Overview of Some Recent An of Developments in Stylistics", calls for a virtual shift from an exclusively text-oriented discipline into a more socially and communicatively oriented one, (i.e. a shift text" to that of from the study of "literature as "literature as discourse") which is similar in essence to Widdowson (1975) (See below). the position held by

-The aim of stylistics, as O'Toole (1988) specifies, is (i) to provide a detailed description of the transmitted text of the work in question, (ii) to prompt and deepen the process of interpretation, and (iii) to test, against a coherent, valued and experimental piece of language, the power of the chosen model of linguistic description.
-On the other hand, Widdowson views stylistics in a social perspective, stating that the purpose of stylistics is "to discover linguistic units what count as in communication and how the effects of different conventions reveal themselves in the way messages are organised in texts" (Widdowson, 1974:202).
+stylisticians linguists have tried and compensate for this fallacy in the development stylistic discipline.
+R. Carter (1986) in his "A Question Interpretation: Overview of Some Recent An of Developments in Stylistics", calls for a virtual shift from an exclusively text-oriented discipline into a more socially and communicatively oriented one, (i.e. a shift text" to that of from the study of "literature as "literature as discourse") which is similar in essence to Widdowson (1975) (See below). the position held by text of the work in question, (ii) to prompt and deepen the process of interpretation, and (iii) to test, against a coherent, valued and experimental piece of language, the power of the chosen model of linguistic description.
+On the other hand, Widdowson views stylistics in a social perspective, stating that the purpose of stylistics is "to discover linguistic units what count communication and how the effects of different conventions reveal themselves in the way messages are organised in texts" (Widdowson, 1974:202).
 It is then the study of social function of language (ibid.).
 Then he argues that for two reasons, (one methodological which relates to the nature of literature and the other pedagogical which relates to the value of stylistic analysis for the teaching of literature) "it is fitting that stylistics should first concern itself with literary texts" (p.203).